coder/docs/setup/updating.md

    environments or their associated volumes.

    > `helm uninstall` will delete the timescale instance internal to the
+   > cluster, but will not delete its associated volume, so all data will remain
-   > cluster.
+   > intact.
 If you're using an external PostgreSQL database, this will not be
    > affected.

    ```console